Rezwan45/Password_Generator/README.md

 - Add options for different password lengths with a single input.
 - Implement a GUI for better user experience.
 - Save generated passwords securely for future use.

-s

-- Thanks to the Python community for inspiring secure coding practices!